 - Hepcidin is a peptide hormone produced by the liver and is a key regulator of iron homeostasis.

 The anaemia of chronic kidney disease is thought to be slightly different.
-See also the separate article Anaemia in Chronic Kidney Disease.
+See also separate Anaemia in Chronic Kidney Disease article.

-The presentation may be quite subtle in a patient already suffering with chronic disease.
+The presentation may be quite subtle in a patient who already has chronic disease.
 The presentation may include the new onset or increased tiredness, pallor, breathlessness and tachycardia.

 ACD typically occurs despite adequate reticuloendothelial iron stores.